UPPMAX/programming_formalisms/docs/misc/evaluation.md

 The intention of the STF survey is to find out how participants have used the skills and knowledge they gained through participating in the NBIS course.

+> [Richel] This seems false to me.
+Could this be a copy-paste mistake
+> from the Long Term Feedback survey?
+>
+> A goal I suggest: The intention of the STF survey is to find out
+> how the course can be improved.

 The STF survey aims to provide data back to NBIS from course participants.

+> [Richel] Suggest: 'The results of this survey are used by NBIS'.
+>
+> I wish it would say:
+>
+> The results of this survey will be published online,
+> to make sure each voice is heard.

 The survey should preferably be given by the course leader to the participants on the last day of the course.
 Some of the questions below are CORE Questions and needs to always be included in the survey.
 There are also room for ADDITIONAL questions that can be modified for respective course.

+> [Richel] Sounds like the core questions are the only ones bothering
+> learners with.
+The additional questions already feel too much 'nice to have'.

 - Contents
 - Important Information